-Pillars of Search Quality Recap
+What are the Three Pillars of Search Quality - a Recap

 Let me briefly summarize our efforts before jumping in.
 By incorporating Findability, we strive to continuously improve the search task in terms of effort or friction.
 Some may refer to it as improving Relevancy.
 This makes sense.
 Less friction throughout makes the whole process more efficient for both buyers and sellers.
 By adding the Discovery and Inspirational aspects to this mix, we try to optimize the balance between exploration & exploitation.
 A balancing act between what the user wants to buy vs. what the seller wants to sell.
 This reduces the risk of getting trapped in a local maximum situation.